-The group facilitator must commi to being as fully present to the moment as they can, in order to listen not just with their ears, but with their whole body - self as instrument.
+As facilitators, we must commit ourselves to be as fully present to the moment as we can be, in order to listen not just with our ears, but with our whole body - self as instrument.

-The facilitator must have the capacity to embody themselves fully enough to sit in a circle with other bodies in an actively receptive and reflective silence, allowing what they hear to move through them, and to allow space for this reflective silence to awaken their minds and enliven their bodies.
+We must have the capacity to embody ourselves fully enough to sit in a circle with other bodies in an active, receptive and reflective silence, allowing what we hear to move through us, and to allow this reflective silence to awaken our minds and enliven our bodies.